 These instruments are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-These instruments are included in current assets and consist of accrued income, client money funding, other debtors, cash and cash equivalents, prepayments and amounts due from Aberdeen group undertakings.
+These instruments are included in current assets and consist of cash and cash equivalents, trade and other receivables, accrued income and prepayments.
 These instruments are initially recognised at fair value, net of any transaction costs, and subsequently at amortised cost using the effective interest rate method.